 Being farmers, though, the men persevered.
 In the wake of their disaster with cotton, they shifted gears and planted peanuts.
 Amazingly, they ended up making more money with peanuts than they ever had with cotton.
 When the farmers realized that what had seemed to be a disaster had actually turned out to be a boon, they erected a large monument to the very thing they thought had ruined them: the boll weevil.

 Havner concludes the story by saying:

 Sometimes we settle into a humdrum routine as monotonous as growing cotton year after year.
 Then God sends the boll weevil; He jolts us out of our groove, and we must find new ways to live.
 Financial reverses, great bereavement, physical infirmity, loss of position – how many have been driven by trouble to be better husbandman and to bring forth finer fruit from their souls!
 The best thing that ever happened to some of us was the coming of our boll weevil.

 When God either causes or allows you to go through a boll weevil experience, you might think it is the ruin of you.
 You might say, “I will never get over this.
 This is more than I can overcome.
 These wounds are too deep to ever heal.”
 But that is a wrong assessment of your situation.
 If you will turn things over to God and allow Him to help you, you won’t just get past the experience; you will come out the other end of it a better person who will, as Vance Havner said, “bring forth finer fruit.”

 The book of Genesis gives us the record of Joseph’s boll weevil experience.
-He was sold into slavery by his brothers (Genesis 37:12-36).
-He was taken from his homeland of Canaan and transported south to Egypt where he became the servant of Potiphar, the captain of Pharaoh’s guard (Genesis 39:1-6).
-He was falsely accused of rape by Potiphar’s wife (Genesis 39:7-18) and thrown into Pharaoh’s prison where he remained for two years (Genesis 39:20-41:1).
+He was sold into slavery by his brothers (Genesis 37:12-36) and taken from his homeland of Canaan and transported south to Egypt where he became the servant of Potiphar, the captain of Pharaoh’s guard (Genesis 39:1-6).
+There, he was falsely accused of rape by Potiphar’s wife (Genesis 39:7-18) and thrown into Pharaoh’s prison where he remained for two years (Genesis 39:20-41:1).
 Talk about devastating times!